Conference Funding

 - Remain enrolled during the semester in which the conference takes place

-- Serve as the lead presenter at the conference
+- Serve as the lead presenter at the conference.
+Students presenting collaboratively must each submit separate applications.

 - Present original, independent research in the form of a paper or poster